 The main concern for any club is always safety – at Abbey Bowmen we try to be as relaxed as possible to allow everyone to enjoy their shooting.
 However, we have to ensure that everyone understands our safety rules and respects them at all times.
 Please see below and make sure you are aware of all the rules to prevent any accidents.

 In order to shoot, you will need a key to the container which holds the targets and equipment.
-This will have to be arranged with a key holder prior to you shooting, but you will soon (if you haven’t already) get contact details for them while you are on your course or shortly after.
-It is also imperative that you never shoot alone.
-There must always be a minimum of two archers in order to shoot.
+This will have to be arranged with a Club Field Captain / key holder prior to you shooting, but you will soon (if you haven’t already) get contact details for them while you are on your course or shortly after.
+It is also imperative that you must never shoot alone.
+There must always be a minimum of two adult archers in order to shoot.